ECS189E/project-f19-ucdaviszenly/README.md

 ## Magical experience
 A machine learning model is imported once the user uploads the picture.
 It will auto indicate the objects in the picture which simplify the process of making a diary.

+## Contribution
+Lanqing Cheng: Created and implemented map view, marker view, and camera button functionality.
+Also helped with event list view.